splunk/observability-workshop/content/en/s4r/3-initial-tour/4-log-observer-home/2-log-observer-home.md

 {{% button icon="clock" color="#ed0090" %}}7 minutes{{% /button %}}

-(padding. explain.. you can start investigating here, or  end here to proof you finding in other product.. in other words padding)

 Click **Log Observer** in the main menu, the Log Observer Home Page is made up of 4 distinct sections:

 ![Lo Page](../images/log-observer-main.png)